xieyuser/GS-LIVOM/README.md

 ## 1.Overview and Contributions (2024-10-01 Update)
-The system takes input from point cloud data collected by LiDAR, motion information collected by an Inertial Measure- ment Unit (IMU), and color and texture information captured by a camera.
+The system takes input from point cloud data collected by LiDAR, motion information collected by an Inertial Measurement Unit (IMU), and color and texture information captured by a camera.
 In the tracking thread, the ESIKF algorithm is used for tracking, achieving odometry output at the IMU frequency.
-In the mapping thread, the rendered color point cloud is used for Voxel- GPR, and then the data initialized 3D gaussian is input into the dense 3D gaussian map for rendering optimization.
-The final out- put is a high-quality dense 3D gaussian map.
-C, D, and S represent the rasterized color image, depth image, and silhouette image, re- spectively.
+In the mapping thread, the rendered color point cloud is used for Voxel-GPR, and then the data initialized 3D gaussian is input into the dense 3D gaussian map for rendering optimization.
+The final output is a high-quality dense 3D gaussian map.
+C, D, and S represent the rasterized color image, depth image, and silhouette image, respectively.

 <div align="center">
 <img src="./doc/overview.png" width=80.0% />